 The 7 days hotel chain turned this buzz to its advantage by comparing the comfort of cabins Uniqlo to rooms that the hotel offers.

 One plus: Let the suspense goes on

-One plus, the Chinese smartphone brand has managed to stir the envy of an expected smartphone … eagerly awaited from consumers.
+One plus, the Chinese smartphone brand has managed to stir the envy of an expected smartphone … eagerly awaited by consumers.

-The model was presented having the same performance as the Samsung model but at lower price.
-However in order to buy the Oneplus you had to get invitation which was been distributed sparingly with a waiting time of up to 9 months!
+The model was presented as having the same performance as the Samsung model but at a lower price.
+However in order to buy the Oneplus you had to get an invitation that was been distributed sparingly with a waiting time of up to 9 months!
 The aim of the campaign is to enhance this mysterious and inaccessible side of the product and it actually worked!

-The ingenuity of the campaign was there: feeding consumer’s expectation, which lead to make increase the number of applications to get the invitation (pending the envy) and at the same time giving time for the brand to collect comments on smartphones already sold and to start to begin working on some future improvements.
+The ingenuity of the campaign was there: feeding consumer’s expectations, which lead to making increase in the number of applications to get the invitation (pending the envy) and at the same time giving time for the brand to collect comments on smartphones already sold and to start to begin working on some future improvements.

 BMW created the UFO fear